svelteuidev/svelteui/apps/docs/src/pages/theming/utilities.md

 ## Getting Started

 SvelteUI provides a set of amazing out of the box [Stitches](https://stitches.dev/docs/utils) utilities.
-Once you get used to them, you can save a lot of time writing css-in-js code.
+Once you get used to them, you can save a lot of time writing CSS-in-JS code.

 [Stitches](https://stitches.dev/docs/utils) allows you to create a set of utilities that can be used for styling components so we create a custom set that can be used for styling SvelteUI components or elements.